When you purchase through links on our site, we may earn a commission. Here’s how it works.

 If your dog is infested with lice, shaving your dog is an excellent way to remove lice and eggs.
 For a mild case, you can use a special flea comb.
 This fine-tooth comb will remove the attached lice and eggs from your dog’s hair.
 Because you can’t kill the eggs with insecticides, the flea comb is the best way to remove them.
 You must use the flea comb regularly for a month or more to ensure complete lice eradication.

 3. Clean Your Home

 It’s crucial to clean bedding and any areas where your dog hangs out.
 Machine wash as much as you can and wipe down other areas thoroughly.
-This cleaning will prevent the lice from living off of your dog and being able to reattach.
+This cleaning will prevent lice from living off of your dog and being able to reattach.

 In this 4-minute video from veterinarian Dr. Jones, he talks about how you can tell if your dog has lice.

 Dog lice can be an uncomfortable and challenging experience for you and your dog.
-Knowing what to look for and understanding how to deal with it will help you catch it early and treat your dog.
+Knowing what to look for and how to deal with it will help you catch it early and treat your dog.

 Dog lice are not the only thing that can irritate your dog’s skin.
 Read our articles on common dog skin allergies and typical dog skin conditions so you can learn how to recognize the symptoms and treat your dog quickly and safely.
 Owners may need to discuss a special dog food for allergies with their vet.Tagged With: Skin